NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 ## **2. Kassen Liberty League**

 The **Kassen Liberty League** is the primary rival to the Kassen organized by the **Castle Office**, differing significantly in its philosophy, regulations, and use of technology.
-The Kassen Liberty League is based in the neighboring country of **"Moto,"** it was founded in 6 E.E. as a **non-political** entertainment organization.
+Based in the neighboring country of **"Moto,"** it was founded in 6 E.E. as a **non-political** entertainment organization.
 While the Castle Office uses Kassen to foster a balanced, idealistic society, the Liberty League offers a more **unrestricted, high-tech, and commercially driven** version of the sport.

 ## **3. Mukade**